microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/oci/oci_terraform_ubuntu/_index.md

   ![Screenshot showing terraform destroy being run](./14.png)

-* Alternatively, you can delete the OCI compute instance directly by terminating it from the [OCI Console](https://cloud.oracle.com/compute/instances).
+* Alternatively, you can delete the OCI Virtual Machine instance directly by terminating it from the [OCI Console](https://cloud.oracle.com/compute/instances).
 Note that it will take a few minutes for the instance to actually be removed.

   ![Screenshot of OCI cloud console showing terminating instance](./15.png)